Despite all the great places that our State Marker System represents we've come away feeling that there's tons more to be desired.

 We also expanded our reach as well to accomplish these goals!
 We've located some of these markers on national parks, inside of buildings, and some even cross state lines ... all to maintain our two goals: as close to historical accuracy as possible and to safeguard against intentional vandalism.

-For example, Marker 188 is the only marker in the system that sits outside of Nevada.
-It is located 1 mile south of the state line in California for that exact purpose, so clearly, the SHPO knows about this tactic.
-Why it hasn't been enacted consistently is another story.
-188 was combined with California's version of the Von Schmidt Monument (#894) for historical accuracy and with the presence of both markers, vandalism protection.
+For example, Marker 188 is the only marker in the system that sits outside of Nevada!
+It is located 1 mile south of the state line in California, so clearly, the SHPO knows about this tactic.
+Why it hasn't been implemented consistently is another story.
+In fact, 188 was purposely located where it is to combine its story with California's version of the Von Schmidt Monument (#894) for historical accuracy.
+This tactic has prevented both markers from vandalism to this day.

-California borrowed this tactic with its CHL #728 essentially creating a tiny exclave of the California Historical Landmarks system on Nevada soil!
+California borrowed this tactic as well, with its CHL #728 essentially creating a tiny exclave of the California Historical Landmarks system on Nevada soil!
 Yep, you'll find a Pony Express Trail statue in front of Harrah's Casino in Stateline.
-Although the statue belongs to Nevada (Harrah's Casino), they dedicated and included the status/plaque into their state historical marker system.
+Although the statue belongs to Nevada (Harrah's Casino), CAHMS dedicated and included the status/plaque into their state historical marker system.

 Sneaky, but an easy and cost-effective way to obtain another entry into the system without much effort!